 I know he used to be named Mackenzie but Mack is just a shitty name, I'm not a fan of transgender people taking the easy way out either and just going from like Mike to Michelle.
 You can be literally anything you want, you're fucking changing genders, take the time to rebrand yourself with a cool ass name.
 When it comes to your name you just do some boring switch like that?
 Idk, kind of lame to me.
 If I was going to become a girl I wouldn't wanna be like Ryanna or something.
 Plus Mack isn't not even a real first name, it's a nickname.
 The two most famous Mac(k)'s to me are nicknames.
 Mac from IASIP and Mack Brown.
 Are people gonna start getting named dude too?

 Just not a fan of that as a first name.

 Anyways Mack wanted to wrestle in the boys division but was not allowed to because in Texas you have to compete in sports that go with the gender on your birth certificate.
 So basically a girl taking steroids won the girls state championship.
+I don't mean that in an ignorant way.
+I support transpeople right to make their own decision, but from a scientific stand point that's what this is.
 This is just so idiotic to me I don't even know where to begin.